ayrna/orca/doc/orca-tutorial.md

 ## Hyper-parameters optimization

 Many machine learning methods depends on hyper-parameters to achieve optimal results.
 ORCA automates hyper-parameter optimization by using a grid search with an internal nested *k*-fold cross-validation considering only the training partition.
-Let's see an example for optimization of SVORIM cost parameter ('C') and kernel width parameter ('k', a.k.a *gamma*):
+Let see an example for the optimisation of the two hyper-parameters of SVORIM: cost ('C') and kernel width parameter ('k', a.k.a *gamma*):
 ```
 new experiment
 name